-Welcome to this instalment of my Quick Tips series, where I look at common music production issues and offer advice you can apply in seconds!
-This time, I'm going to look at bass EQ and how you can use it to keep the low end in your music both clear and direct.
+Welcome to part 7 of our Quick Tips series, where we look at common music production issues and offer advice you can apply in seconds!
+This time, we're going to look at bass EQ and how you can use it to keep the low end in your music both clear and direct.

 Along with compression, EQ is one of those Swiss Army knife-type effects, which it really pays dividends to get to grips with.
 It's very closely related to filtering, but unlike filtering, it doesn't knock out parts of the sound completely.
 EQ can boost or cut set regions of the frequency spectrum.